AkshayS21/Collaborate-and-Compete-Tennis-Project/report.md

 ### Evaluation

-In order to select the most stable weights, we need to look for the score at which the algorithm was stable and stayed for a long time.
-On a side note, the average score per 100 episodes for solving this environemnt is +0.5 but the Benchmark mean score per episode is +2.5.
+In order to select the most stable weights, we need to look for the score at which the algorithm was stable and stayed there for a long time.
+In order to evaluate per episode mean score, we will be using the benchmark score os +2.5 for this environment as stated on the Unity website.
+Instead of running the environment for 100 episodes, we can just compare the mean per episode score with +2.5.

 In the plot above, we see that the maximum average score per 100 episodes was +1.969.
 But the algorithm crashes right after achieving this score.
 When I assigned the weights corresponding to this score to the agents and ran 5 episodes, I got a very fluctuating mean score as seen below.
 The benchmark score of +2.5 was never reached.